QiuhuaL/Lane-Finding-for-Self-Driving-Car-ND/P1_writeup.md

 My pipe line only uses use the lower and upper thresholds that is good to detect white lanes.
 One potential improvement could be to convert the original RGB images into HSV space, and apply thresholds to keep the pixels with yellow color and this would enhance the detection for yellow lane lines.

-The region of interest for the mask was kept the same trapezoid for all the videos frames in my current pipeline.
+The region of interest for the mask was the same trapezoid for all the videos frames in my current pipeline.
 It would be possible to have a dynamic moving region of interest for each image frame.

-# Lane-Finding-for-Self-Driving-Car-ND